mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 anarchies, authoritarian regimes, would-be utopias, struggling colonies, balkanised jigsaw puzzles and just about every other type of society that one can imagine.
-There is a greater concentration of high-tech and high- population worlds than on the frontiers.
+There is a greater concentration of high-tech and high-population worlds than on the frontiers.
 High-population worlds tend to have complex governments and high
 Law Levels as well.
 Authoritarianism runs strong in the heart of the Imperium.